Javascript is not enabled.

 Our brains thrive on a diet rich in seafood, fruits, vegetables, nuts and whole grains.
 But which vitamins, minerals and other nutrients give such foods their superpowers?

-Supplements can be a good idea for people with low blood levels of certain nutrients, confirmed by testing, says Nancy Emerson Lombardo, an adjunct research assistant professor of neurology at Boston University School of Medicine.
+While supplements may have a place for people with nutritional deficiencies that are confirmed by testing, it’s usually better to find foods you enjoy among the “hundreds of really delicious brain-healthy foods,” says Nancy Emerson Lombardo, an adjunct research assistant professor of neurology at Boston University School of Medicine.

 1. Vitamin E

-To get more vitamin E in your diet, try sunflower and safflower oils, walnuts, almonds, sunflower seeds and green vegetables such as spinach and broccoli.
+Foods with vitamin E are completely safe, though.
+To get more vitamin E in your diet, try sunflower and safflower oils; peanuts; almonds; sunflower seeds; and green vegetables, such as spinach and broccoli.

 2. Vitamin D